ibrijesh/Employee/README.md

 ```
 http://localhost:5000/api-docs
 ```
-- testing api using swagger ui
+- for testing api using swagger ui

 ```
 http://localhost:5000
 ```

-- testing using postman or some other application
+- for testing using postman or some other application
 <br>
 <br>